jonlpersson/ed-latimore/site/_posts/2022-07-21-big-ideas-from-how-to-fail-at-almost-everything-and-still-win-big.md

 I’ll summarize Adams's summary in the final chapter to summarize this review.

 > *Reading this book, you will learn how to manage your personal energy levels.
 With these energy levels optimized, you’ll then need to manage your luck.
 A lot of that work will come down to recognizing and optimizing patterns.
-You’ll be in a much better position to exploit patterns as you learn different skills. &nbsp;To facilitate all of this, you’ll need to learn how to use affirmations.
+You’ll be in a much better position to exploit patterns as you learn different skills.
+To facilitate all of this, you’ll need to learn how to use affirmations.
 When it’s all said and done, you will have set aside your goals in favor of employing a system that will run on autopilot and carry you closer to the life you desire to live.*

 And remember this: “Failure is your friend.
 It is the raw material of success.”